 "I am proud to announce this new collaboration with Vodafone.
 It is not just about technical collaboration and sponsorship.
 Vodafone will become our partner in the Umts telephones and the new telecommunication technologies.
 It is very important event for us for at least three reasons.
 Firstly, Vodafone is present all over the world, including in those countries where Ferrari is very strong.
 Secondly, we will develop many things together on the Internet where Ferrari is already the most followed website in Italy.
-Thirdly, the colour of Vodafone is read and everyone knows that I like red a lot.
+Thirdly, the colour of Vodafone is red and everyone knows that I like red a lot.
+Red is still the most colour of our history, our present and our future.
 I want to then thank Tim, Telecom and Stet who have preceded Vodafone, because we will start a partnership with it.
 In 1992 Ferrari was not what it is today and it was not easy to find someone who would trust us.
 Today’s needs have changed, the world is big and we need to look ahead".

 "With the help of Vodafone, we aim to develop all our Internet activities which are susceptible of enlargements that seem unthinkable".

-"No, I do not regret of having allowed the electronic liberalization.
+"No, I do not regret to have allowed the electronic liberalization.
 In fact, the difficulties that the teams had, at the start of the two races held with the new lawful systems, had the use of demonstrating that the cheating suspects were not true.
 I invite the teams to not use them if they are not 100% sure that their own automatic starting systems could work.
-Otherwise it would be extremely dangerous".
+Otherwise, it would be extremely dangerous".

-Concerning the commercial rights of Formula 1, Mosley announces the transfer of all rights to the duo Slec-Kirch, starting from the 1st January 2011, for an amount equal to 313.6 millions of dollars for the next 100 years.
-This resolves the controversy with the European Commission, which accuses the FIA of monopoly.
-On the topic of alternative championship, he says that it will be recognized by the Federation, as long as it follows the rule book:
+Mosley announces the transfer of all commercial rights of Formula 1 to the duo Slec-Kirch, starting from Saturday 1 January 2011, for an amount equal to 313.6 millions of dollars for the next 100 years.
+This resolves the controversy with the European Commission, who accuses the FIA of monopoly.
+The FIA president declares that the alternative championship will be recognized by the Federation, as long as it follows the rule book:

 "Forget it, I will not come here anymore.
 For the rest, it seems that nothing changed in Formula 1: the battle is between us and McLaren and that is it.
 It takes nothing to make one or the other win.
 I am sorry that today went like this but these things happen in racing.
 I hope that we will still be able to defeat our rivals, just as they stole victory from us in Austria fifteen days ago".